The Definitive Guide to Power Bodybuilding for Strength and Muscle

 There are a few ways to go about this:

-• Rep-Goal: set yourself a goal number of reps and hit it in as few sets as possible.
-This is an excellent way to keep track of your progress on exercises like pull-ups but can also be used for specific weights.
+- Rep-Goal: set yourself a goal number of reps and hit it in as few sets as possible.
+This is an excellent way to keep track of your progress on exercises like pull-ups, but it can also be used for specific weights.

-• RPE: Rate of Perceived Exertion (RPE) is a measure of how many reps you have left in the tank, with 10 being maximum effort.
+- RPE: Rate of Perceived Exertion (RPE) is a measure of how many reps you have left in the tank, with 10 being the maximum effort.
 The idea is to let the weight change depending on how strong you’re feeling with that exercise.
 This follows a simple table:

 Figure 1 – RTS' RPE table gives you a good idea of how hard you're working!